-The open IEEE standard 802.1Q supports quality of service (QoS) and Virtual LAN (VLAN) identification as traffic moves over an Ethernet network.
-A VLAN is a local area network that utilizes another LAN, rather than its own physical network, to carry data.
+The open IEEE standard 802.1Q supports the quality of service (QoS) and Virtual LAN (VLAN) identification as traffic moves over an Ethernet network.
+A VLAN is a local area network that utilises another LAN, rather than its own physical network, to carry data.
 The 802.1Q tagging protocol allows the Ethernet frame size to increase by four bytes to a range of 68 to 1522 bytes.
 This size increase is due to the insertion of a four-byte VLAN tag into the frame.
 The tags, which include a VLAN Identifier (VID), are attached to each Ethernet frame by MAC address.
 This 12-bit VID is assigned to every VLAN, with 4094 identifiers available for use.

 802.1Q VLAN Traffic

 Switches that are compatible can carry 802.1Q VLAN traffic.
 Devices can be connected to these switches through a trunk port or access port.
 When a trunk port is used, the connected device receives tagged Ethernet frames.
 If an access port is the connection point, a device sees untagged frames.
-The 802.1Q standard supports the unique configuration of individual VLANS.
+The 802.1Q standard supports the unique configuration of individual VLANs.
 Network equipment providers offer 802.1Q-compatible devices.